laelbarlow/amoebae/README.md

    instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
    on the snakemake website.
 If conda cannot be installed, then snakemake can be installed in a Python virtual environment.
-You will need a few additional dependencies, which can be installed at the same time, for example:
+You will need a few additional dependencies, which can be installed at the same time.
+For example, after installing [mamba](https://github.com/mamba-org/mamba) using conda, you can run the following command to create an environment for running snakemake:
 ```
     mamba create -c conda-forge -c bioconda \
         -n snakemake \